 You can use the extra tarp and string them overhead with the trees around you.
 However, it doesn’t work during a rainstorm as the heavy rain and big winds might blow everything including you away.
 Also, remember to put one tarp on the floor so you can sit together and not get wet from the ground.

 It’s essential to keep things dry, even if it is not in the event of rain.
-The moisture will make you feel uncomfortable (especially when your clothes get wet) and even the manufacturers say that your sensible electronic devices are waterproof, keep them in a plastic bag that is sealed properly.
-Be careful with the hook-up, wires and generators as it might be extremely dangerous when they get wet after the rain.
+The moisture will make you feel uncomfortable (especially when your clothes get wet) and even the manufacturers say that your sensible electronic devices are waterproof, keep them in a plastic bag and seal it properly.
+Be careful with the hook-up, wires, and generators as it might be extremely dangerous when they get wet after the rain.

 8. Eat enough calories

 When it gets colder, our body burns more calories (about twice as much as normal) to keep the average temperature.
-Hence, make sure that you eat enough food to supply enough calories, and diversify your campsite meals with various kinds of vitamins (such as C from citrus fruits which maintain your immune system and energy levels or B12 from fish to reduce tiredness).
+Hence, make sure that you eat enough food to supply enough calories, and diversify your campsite meals with various kinds of vitamins.
+You could get C from citrus fruits which maintain your immune system and energy levels, or B12 from fish to reduce tiredness.
 Sweet things also boost the mood and a hot drink on a rainy day is never a bad idea.

 9. Double the sleeping pads